 What is Double Taxation?

-Double taxation is when a corporation’s profits are taxed and then the remaining dividends are taxed as well.
+Double taxation occurs when a C corporation’s profits are taxed and then the remaining dividends are taxed as well.

-When a corporation earns a profit, those profits are taxed at the business’s corporate tax rate.
+When a C corporation earns a profit, those business profits are taxed at the business’s corporate tax rate.

 Any remaining profits from the corporation are distributed as dividends to the shareholders.
 Once the owner receives these dividends, the dividends are taxed personally as income tax.
 In this way, taxes are collected from one pool of money two times (first as a corporate tax, and then as a personal income tax on dividends) hence the term “double taxation”.
 In some situations, this can reduce an individual’s tax rate.